alt: Illustration representing a code refactor concept (decorative)

 This matters because it could be a problem.

-• Is your identity tied too closely to tools or stacks?
+• Is your identity tied too closely to tools, stacks, or a specific technology?

 • Does new technology feel uncomfortable or risky?